Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Last words

 One way to reduce errors in messaging is to make templates for frequently sent messages (or portions of messages).
 Most email clients and many text-messaging systems have template facilities.
 For a more specific approach to error reduction, track the errors you make.
 Awareness of the traps that caught you in the past is your best defense against repetition.
-First in this series Go to top Top Next issue: On Miscommunication Next Issue
+Six Traps in Email or Text: I First issue in this series Go to top Top Next issue: On Miscommunication Next Issue

 101 Tips for Writing and Managing EmailAre you so buried in email that you don't even have time to delete your spam?
 Do you miss important messages?
 So many of the problems we have with email are actually within our power to solve, if we just realize the consequences of our own actions.
 Read 101 Tips for Writing and Managing Email to learn how to make peace with your inbox.
 Order Now!